makerdao/market-maker-keeper/README.md

 containing parameters like spreads, maximum engagement etc. Please see the _"Bands configuration"_ section below for more details regarding keeper mechanics.

-Provided an appropriate price feed is available, the OasisDEX, Bibox, Paradex, OKEX, 0x and gate.io keepers are capable of market-making on any token pair.
+Provided an appropriate price feed is available, most of the market maker keepers are capable of market-making on any token pair.
 The EtherDelta and IDEX keepers still are to some extend bound to the DAI/ETH pair.
-This will be changed at some point in the future.
+This will either be changed at some point in the future, or these two keepers will be discontinued.

 This repo also contains an auxiliary tool called `oasis-market-maker-cancel`, which may be used for emergency cancelling all market maker orders on OasisDEX if the